Peter and Donna Thomas

 Peter and Donna Thomas are American papermakers, book artists, and authors.
-They are co-authors of three commercially published books and produced over 100 limited edition books.
+They travel across the United States in their self-constructed gypsy wagon, educating others about the book arts and teaching workshops in communities throughout the country.
+They are co-authors of three commercially published books and have created over 100 limited edition, handcrafted books.
+Their work has been shown at universities, libraries, galleries, and museums around the world.

 Early lives

 Peter R. Thomas was born January 5, 1954, in Los Angeles, California, United States.
 He studied the book arts with William Everson at Lime Kiln Press and graduated from University of California, Santa Cruz with a BA degree in Aesthetic Studies in 1978.
 Donna (Millar) Thomas was born March 31, 1957, in San Francisco, California.
 She graduated from the School of Expressive Arts at Sonoma State University in 1979.

+Peter and Donna met in the fall of 1973.
+Peter was on a gap year from college and staying with family friends who were Donna’s neighbors.
+At the time Peter was working as an actor at the Renaissance Pleasure Faire in Novato, California, where he hoped to participate as an artisan.
+It was then that he made his first handbound book and his first sheets of handmade paper.
+He started showing his work at the Faire in the spring of 1974, and taught visitors how to make both paper and books by hand.
+Donna partnered with Peter at the Faire in the fall of 1975.
+She taught papermaking and bound books with him.
+The two formed a business arrangement in 1977.

+Peter and Donna married in 1979 and have two daughters, Tanya and Suzanne, born in 1983 and 1984, respectively.